Centre for Evidence-Based Practice

 CEBaP was launched in 2009 and currently consists of 9 enthusiastic researchers with an academic background, including 7 PhDs and two PhD students.
 They are working on a daily basis on the development of systematic reviews, evidence-based guidelines and primary field research, relevant to the aid sector.

-Top row: Emmy De Buck (manager), Hans Van Remoortel, Jorien Laermans; middle row: Hans Scheers, Tine D'aes, Irvin Kendall; bottom row: Pieter Severijns, Luce Mosselmans, Thomas Struyf
+Top row: Emmy De Buck (manager), Hans Van Remoortel, Jorien Laermans; middle row: Hans Scheers, Tine D'aes, Irvin Kendall; bottom row: Pieter Severijns, Luce Mosselmans, Yana Criel

 At CEBaP, we believe that providing high-quality assistance is paramount.
 Through CEBaP we are able to provide a scientific basis for a wide range of humanitarian activities, from blood supply to development programs or emergency relief.
 We achieve this by developing systematic reviews, which are overviews of evidence based on published scientific studies.
 In addition we develop evidence-based guidelines, in which also practice experience and preferences of the target group are taken into account.
 Where gaps in evidence are identified, we also conduct primary field studies.